Prologue

 Now that I’ve confirmed there’s a mutual attraction, I turn my head and catch his eyes.
 “If you think I’m beautiful now, you should see me naked in your bed.”

 “When?” he asks, seemingly unfazed by my bold comment.
-But I’m sitting on his lap, so it’s easy to tell it effects him.
+But I’m sitting on his lap, so it’s easy to tell it affects him.

 “Tonight.”

 “What are we still doing here, then?”
 Luke tightens his arms around my waist, hugging me to his chest.
 He nuzzles his face into my neck and kisses me softly.
-My eyelids flutter, enjoying his warm lips against my skin.
-His slides his hand from my thigh and slips it under my shirt, thumb skimming the bare skin just below my bra.
+My eyelids flutter as I enjoy his warm lips against my skin.
+He slides his hand from my thigh and slips it under my shirt, thumb skimming the bare skin just below my bra.

 “Well, well!
 Look at you two getting cozy,” Kristen teases.
 When I look up, she’s capturing the moment with a flash.